 Not convinced?
-Take a look at Chino Police Department’s website and statistics.
-After Epic Recruiting created their police recruiting website, the department experienced not just an increase in applications, but were introduced to qualified and ideal candidates.
+Take a look at Hayward Police Department’s website and statistics.
+After creating their police recruiting website, the department experienced not just an increase in applications, but were introduced to new qualified and ideal candidates.

 In today’s world, we have almost unlimited internet access through our smartphones.
-This means that millennials’ job searches are usually being done through their phones and on the go!
-In order to gain a competitive edge over other employment opportunities or law enforcement departments, job information, websites and applications must be mobile friendly, and online job boards, quite frankly, just aren’t.
+This means that searches are usually being done through their phones and on the go.
+In order to gain a competitive edge over other employment opportunities or law enforcement departments, job information, websites and applications must be mobile-friendly, and online job boards, quite frankly, just aren’t.

 Having an online marketing strategy that is designed to reach the type of recruit you are looking to hire is critical.
 The only way to stay ahead of the curve and have a strong online presence is to take advantage of online platforms.
 Are you ready to increase applications and attract quality candidates?
 Recruiting police officers doesn’t have to be a challenge.
 Let’s talk about a data-driven strategy that drives results while maximizing online your presence.